Free Online Accredited Learning in Interprofessional Geriatrics Program

 - Take one or all of our modules!

-- Receive continuing education credit for your discipline (Medicine, Nursing, Pharmacy, Social Work, Occupational Therapy)
+- Receive continuing education credit for your discipline (Medicine, Nursing, Respiratory Therapy, Social Work, Physical Therapy, Occupational Therapy, Nutrition/Dietician, Speech Therapy, Psychology, Audiology and Pharmacy)

 - Complete post-evaluation survey and receive CEUs.
 The CE certificate can be immediately printed upon module completion.